openebs-archive/openebs-docs/docs/tasks_volumeprovisioning.md

 13. Application pod must be in running state and you can use the resized volume.

-## Node affinity for an application
+## Node Affinity for an Application

-To know about node selector, see scheduler section.
+To know about node selector, see [scheduler](/docs/next/scheduler.html) section.

-**Modify the application yaml**
+**Modifying the application yaml**

-We have taken mongo-statefulset application as an example.

-For scheduling application on nodes, you must have labelled nodes so that mongo application will be scheduled on required nodes.

-For mongo-statefulset.yml, under spec:section you can add the following.
+For scheduling application on required nodes, you must have labelled the nodes appropriately.
+For example, the nodes are labelled as `openebs: controlnode`.
+The same label must be added in the application yaml file.
+For example, in the mongo-statefulset.yml file, under spec section you can add the following.

     nodeSelector:
        openebs: controlnode

 **Example:**

-Update the mongo-statefulset.yml
+Following is a mongo statefulset application yaml file with the above entry added.

     ---
     apiVersion: apps/v1beta1